 CCS Procedure for Transcript Evaluation from Foreign Schools

 Transcripts (educational credentials) issued in foreign countries from non-American system institutions and those in languages other than English require special handling.
 Students who want to receive credit for courses taken from an academic institution outside of the United States must have their transcripts evaluated.
-Each foreign transcript must be translated into English and then submitted to one of the four companies listed below for evaluation.
-The decision on what courses, if any, will be accepted by Spokane Falls Community College (SFCC) or Spokane Community College (SCC) will be made after the transcripts have been evaluated by one of these companies.
+The decision on what courses will be accepted by Spokane Falls Community College (SFCC) or Spokane Community College (SCC) will be made after the transcripts have been evaluated.

 SpanTran Evaluation Company